Eoin Stephens - Counsellor/Psychotherapist

 Elements of "third generation" CBT approaches, such as Compassion-Focused Therapy, Dialectical Behaviour Therapy, Acceptance & Commitment Therapy, Schema Therapy, etc, can also be helpful.

 Why is it needed?

 As more children are being identified as autistic, more adults are also realising that being “on the spectrum” may make a lot of sense of their life experiences and struggles.
 Whether they come to therapy to get help in processing this realisation, or whether they are already in therapy for secondary issues such as Social Anxiety, Low Self-Esteem, Addictions, OCD, etc, allowance must be made for their autistic personality & thinking.

 (see also eoinstephens.com)

-Eoin Stephens MA, MIACP, MACI is a Counsellor/Psychotherapist and lecturer/trainer who has worked in the area of mental health for over 30 years, specialising in an individualised Case Formulation approach to Cognitive Behavioural Therapy.
+is a therapist & trainer who has worked in the areas of Counselling/Psychotherapy, Mental Health, & Disability for over 30 years, specialising in an individualised & integrative Case Formulation approach to Cognitive Behavioural Therapy.

-He is particularly known for his work in the field of behavioural addictions, and was awarded the IACP Carl Berkeley Memorial Award in 2010.
+He is particularly known for his work in the field of Behavioural Addictions, and was awarded the IACP Carl Berkeley Memorial Award in 2010.